-I have seen hottentot fig ice plants spilling out of hanging containers, draped over rockeries and delicately placed as ground cover.
-This super easy-to-grow plant has an invasive potential in areas such as Southern California where is it a coastal weed.
-In most gardens, however, the plant can be kept under control with little effort and hottentot fig flowers are a cheery early season treat.
+I have seen hottentot fig ice plants spilling out of hanging containers, draped over rockeries, and delicately placed as groundcover.
+This super easy-to-grow plant has an invasive potential in areas such as southern California, where it is a coastal weed.
+In most gardens, however, the plant can be kept under control with little effort and hottentot fig flowers are a cheery, early season treat.

 Is Hottentot Fig Invasive?